Are you looking for fun listening activities for children to do at home or in the classroom?

 Ask them to repeat the instruction back to you, then follow it.

 Increase it to two instructions.
 Please fetch the book next to my bed.
-Open it and take out the recipe cut-out from the front cover.
+Then open it and take out the recipe cut-out from the front cover.

 Increase this over time, until you can give 4 or 5 instructions at once.
 Multiple instructions are frequently given in the classroom, making this a valuable exercise to try at home.